 The posts will be numbered in the direction of the track and according to the turn numbers.
+Each post at each turn will be distinguished by a letter of the aeronautical alphabetical code.

 The starter rostrum will be post 0.0.
-After that the first post will be 1.1 then 1.2 and so on.
-Half way between turn 1 and turn 2 the numbering will change to 2.1 the same will happen throughout the entire circuit.
+After that the first post will be 1.A (Alpha) then 1.B (Bravo) and so on.
+Half way between turn 1 and turn 2 the numbering will change to 2.A (Alpha) the same will happen throughout the entire circuit.
 All the posts (flag and marshal posts) will be numbered in this way regardless of the function of the post.

-For example there can be flag post 1.1 and if the next post is a track post it will be 1.2 even if it is the first track post.
-A "T" will be placed before the number of the Track Marshal Post and an "F" will be placed before the number of the Flag Marshal Post.
+For example there can be flag post 1.A and if the next post is a track post it will be 1.B even if it is the first track post.

+A "T" will be placed before the number of the Track Marshal Post.

+An "F" will be placed before the number of the Flag Marshal Post.